What Is FedRAMP?

 If you're uncertain, ask your federal customer: "What data classification applies to this SMS use case?"
 They'll likely say Moderate.

-NIST Special Publication 800-53 is a catalog of 233 security controls that federal agencies apply to cloud systems.
-FedRAMP requires a subset (30 Low, 110 Moderate, 160 High).
-Here are the controls most relevant to SMS platforms:
+NIST Special Publication 800-53 Rev. 5 is a large catalog of security and privacy controls and control enhancements across 20 families.
+FedRAMP applies a defined subset as its baselines: 156 controls at Low, 323 at Moderate, and 410 at High.
+Here are the control families most relevant to SMS platforms:

 |